shubhamtrivedi95/UltraDistSensor/README.md

- No license required to access this library it is release into open source license for any query you can write me at shubhamtrivedi95@gmail.com follow me on facebook https://www.facebook.com/shubhamtrivedi95 on github https://www.github.com/shubhamtrivedi95 for letest updates subscribe at http://electro-passionindia.blogspot.in
+ No license required to access this library it is release into open source license for any query you can write me at shubhamtrivedi95@gmail.com follow me on facebook https://www.facebook.com/shubhamtrivedi95 on github https://www.github.com/shubhamtrivedi95 for latest updates subscribe at http://electro-passionindia.blogspot.in

  attach()         This function configure sensor with arduino